Mjolnir-Forge/mjolnir-core/.github/pull_request_template.md

 ### Cpp

-- [ ] add the following keywords and attributes to functions if it makes sense:
+- [ ] add the following keywords and attributes to functions if they make sense:
       `[[nodiscard]]`, `inline`, `constexpr`, `const`, `noexcept`

 ### Doxygen